 Fuel up on signature food & drink

-Check out Universal’s full foodie guide to Halloween Horror Nights for more details.
+Check out Universal's foodie guide to Halloween Horror Nights for more details.

 Take a break from the horror to ride some rides.
 Some of Universal Studio's top attractions are open during HHN.
 This is a great way to experience rides with very low wait times and without having to pay regular park admission.

-The following seven rides are open during Halloween Horror Nights:
+The following five rides are usually open during Halloween Horror Nights:

 - Transformers: The Ride 3D